 Asynchronous task termination provides a best effort termination facility for tasks.
-It ensures that the task unwinds its stack in a well defined way, so that the thread has a chance to release all resources it has taken.
+It ensures that the task unwinds its stack in a well-defined way, so that it has a chance to release all resources it has taken.
 The following rules govern ATT.

 - 1. Any task, with the required security permissions, can abort any instance of AsynchronousControlGroup to which it has a reference. - 2.
 A call to method AsynchronousControlGroup.abort() shall immediately mark the group and all tasks it contains as termination pending. - 3.
-A task marked with termination pending shall enter its abort phase at its next asynchronous transition. - 4.
+A task marked with termination pending shall enter its abort phase at its next asynchronous transition point. - 4.
 An asynchronous transition point for ATT is the same as for ATC except for what sections of code are deferred. - 5.
 A task, on entering into its termination phase, shall behave as if an uncatchable Error has been thrown at the point in the code where the task moves from termination pending to terminating.
 When the task enters the Terminating state, any uncaught exception handler set for the task shall be executed. - 6.
 A task in the terminating phase shall be prohibited from execution any self-suspending operations except close and acquiring a lock.

-In order for the abort mechanism to work, the system must prevent the application from doing a few things.
+In order for the abort mechanism to work, the system must prevent the application from doing any of the following.

-- 1. The code may not catch Throwable, other than as part of the implementation of finally. - 2.
-All finally clauses must terminate. - 3.
-No finally may call may self suspend except for call to close and taking a monitor for cleanup.
+- 1. All finally and catch Throwable clauses must terminate. - 2.
+No finally or catch Throwable clause may call may self suspend except for calls to close and taking a monitor.

-These rules cannot be enforced completely at runing.
-Static analysis and signing the resultant code before loading it is needed to ensure proper functioning of ATT.
+These rules cannot be enforced completely at runtime.
+Static analysis and signing the resultant code before loading is needed to ensure proper functioning of ATT.